October 3, 2023

 “Dealing with persistently high prices in this new energy landscape will not be achieved by a one-size-fits-all solution.
 The government possesses a toolbox of short- and medium-term options, including targeted support such as social tariffs or investment in energy efficiency, which could ease the burden on vulnerable households.”

 There is no set plan in place from the government on how they will help households and low-income households if prices continue to rise as of yet.
-Vulnerable households are already struggling with the prices right now, so when prices rise again, this burden will become much greater.

 As things stand, energy prices are not expected to go back to the way they were pre-pandemic.
 However, prices could fall, as they have done in recent months, but this does not mean we are in for a large drop in prices and a one-way ticket back to the glory days!

-The volatility of the energy market shows us that without massive changes the to the energy industry, we are never going to be the safe from spikes.
-The industry has to take steps away from fossil fuels, and push renewable energy all over the UK, not only for domestic customers, but for businesses as well.
+The industry has to take steps away from fossil fuels and push renewable energy all over the UK, not only for domestic customers but for businesses as well.

 The recent forecast by Cornwall Insight paints a sobering picture of the UK's energy landscape.
-Despite a brief period of declining prices, households are bracing themselves for another uptick in energy bills, with the average annual cost expected to rise to £1,996.
-This increase is largely attributed to the surge in wholesale energy prices, especially as we approach the winter months when demand traditionally spikes.
+Despite a brief period of declining prices, households are bracing themselves for another energy price increase, with the average annual cost expected to rise to £1,996.

-While the government has some support schemes under review, there is no concrete plan to alleviate the financial strain on vulnerable households.
 Dr Craig Lowrey's insights remind us that a one-size-fits-all solution is unlikely to be effective in this complex scenario.
 Targeted support and investment in energy efficiency measures could offer some relief, but these are not immediate solutions.

 In a climate of uncertainty, one thing is clear: the energy industry is at a crossroads, and the decisions made now will have long-lasting implications for households across the UK.